Lifestyle changes can help you feel better and even boost fertility. Here's what to know.

 So, what should you eat to boost your fertility?

-- Green leafy vegetables: These contain folic acid, or Vitamin B9.
-This vitamin can boost fertility, and reduce the risk of neural tube defects (NTD) in fetuses.
+- Green leafy vegetables: packed with folic acid (Vitamin B9), these help boost fertility and reduce the risk of neural tube defects (NTDs) in developing fetuses.

-- Fish: Fish has omega 3 fatty acids, which have anti-inflammatory effects.
-These effects can improve egg quality, maturation, and embryo implantation.
+- Fish: high in omega-3 fatty acids, which have anti-inflammatory properties that can improve egg quality, maturation, and embryo implantation.

 Exercising regularly